cpfaff/mspm/README.md

 used for all your new R projects and a location this folder should be created in (see image below).

+A note important for windows users.
+While the default tilde in the dialogue resolves to the home directory in Linux, it resolves to the Documents folder of the active user in Windows.
+Windows has a limitation when it comes to path lengths in the file system (260 characters).
+If you store your projects in the Users Documents folder then depending on the name of the user you loose characters that you could use to name your projects contents.
+While in most cases that should be no problem.
+It easily gets one if you build packages inside of the project folder.
+When the installation of one or more packages fails with a note that a file could not be found, the path length is likely the cause.
+A short term remedy to this is to store the project management folder close to the root directory e.g. `c:/`.
+In the long run Windows needs to update their file system to support longer paths (e.g. in most Linux file systems the path can be 4096 characters long).

 ![create project](assets/figures/create_project_two_small.png "Create project second step")

 The process creates the new folder for you and a file `manage_projects.R`